brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 ## Day 8
 #### Rest Day

 John left that morning.
 The rest of the day was quiet.
 Journalling, playing chess with Attila, discussing how he's worked in China for years, calling home from the dome tent, and a big barbecue dinner.
 Today we also had our mandatory medical checks.
-A doctor listened for fluid in our lungs and checked blood oxygen levels before sogning our permits to allow us higher. skipping this step before goin for the summit results in fines and a lifetime ban from the park.
+A doctor listened for fluid in our lungs and checked blood oxygen levels before signing our permits to allow us higher. skipping this step before goin for the summit results in fines and a lifetime ban from the park.

 The wind became terrifying that evening.
 Tents whipped violently around camp and the toilet became a wind tunnel.
 White clouds spilled over the ridges in strange formations that looked fake.
 Showers cost $10 but we had one included.
 I used mine that night and felt amazing after.